influxdata/docs-v2/content/v2.0/monitor-alert/send-email.md

 The example below uses the Mailgun API to send an alert email when more than 3 critical statuses occur since the last task run.

 {{% note %}}
-To view your Mailgun API keys, sign in to Mailjet and open [Account Security - API security](https://app.mailgun.com/app/account/security/api_keys). <br>
+To view your Mailgun API keys, sign in to Mailjet and open [Account Security - API security](https://app.mailgun.com/app/account/security/api_keys).
 Mailgun requires that a domain be specified via Mailgun.
 A domain is automatically created for you when you first set up your account.
 You must include this domain in your `url` endpoint (for example, `https://api.mailgun.net/v3/YOUR_DOMAIN` or `https://api.eu.mailgun.net/v3/YOUR_DOMAIN`.
 If you're using a free version of Mailgun, you can set up a maximum of five authorized recipients (to receive email alerts) for your domain.
 To view your Mailgun domains, sign in to Mailgun and view the [Domains page](https://app.mailgun.com/app/sending/domains).
 {{% /note %}}

 ```js